dvob/k8s-wasm/k8s/webhook/README.md

-# Kubernetes API-Server Webhook Integration
+# Kubernetes API server Webhook Integration

 The webhook server in this directory implements the following webhooks:
 * Authentication `/authn`